libheartbeats/heartbeats-simple-sys/hbs-sys/README.md

 # Simple Heartbeats Rust Bindings

-The `hbs-sys` crate provides declarations and linkage for the `hbs-static` C library.
+The `hbs-sys` crate provides declarations and linkage for the `hbs` C library.
 Following the *-sys package conventions, this crate does not define higher-level abstractions over the native library functions.